 The U.S. Department of Health and Human Services (USDHHS) provides state and some local obesity data on-line through a variety of tools.
-Links to these data, as well as data for a variety of other health behaviors, are provided below, along with a link to FRAC’s summary table of state obesity data.
-All of these obesity data are based on self-reported height and weight, which results in lower estimates than the National Health and Nutrition Examination Survey (NHANES) and other studies where height and weight are measured by trained examiners.
+Links to these data, as well as data for a variety of other health behaviors, are provided below.
+Most of these obesity data are based on self-reported height and weight, which results in lower estimates than the National Health and Nutrition Examination Survey (NHANES) and other studies where height and weight are measured by trained examiners.

 Children and Adolescent Data